johnsonbs5/ReactStreams/README.md

 # MovieApp React
-Movie Streaming app made with React, MaterializeCss , Firebase !
+Who doesn't love movies?
+This application uses React, MaterializeCss , Firebase to deliver the DC cinema to you.

 # Screenshot
 ## Homepage